 3. Honors candidates must present the results of their studies in formal talks open to all interested faculty and students.

 Students wishing to graduate with Honors must complete an Honors Application, which describes the proposed research and includes a sponsor's statement.
 The application must be signed by both the student and the faculty member who sponsors the project and must be received in the Department of Neuroscience by the date given below.
-An Honors Application is found on pages 19-21 of the Neuroscience Concentration Booklet and may be obtained from the Department of Neuroscience, Sidney Frank Hall, Room 315.
+Please upload your Honors application here.
 Note that the deadlines for submission of the Honors Application are different for students who plan to graduate in December and May.
 It is your responsibility to know what these deadlines are. (see below)